AristoChen/usb-proxy/README.md

     --driver: use specific driver
     --vendor_id: use specific vendor_id(HEX) of USB device
     --product_id: use specific product_id(HEX) of USB device
+    --enable_injection: enable the injection feature
+    --injection_file: specify the file that contains injection rules
 ```
 - If `device` not specified, `usb-proxy` will use `dummy_udc.0` as default device.
 - If `driver` not specified, `usb-proxy` will use `dummy_udc` as default driver.